 As I was yelling at her, I looked down at the mess I was working on in the closet and a piece of paper she had written on caught my eye.
 It said, “I HATE MOM!”
 I picked it up and turned it over to see a picture she had drawn of me blowing up.
 Not yelling blowing up but actually being blown up by a bomb.
 Because she hated me so much.

 Now, I am no stranger to being momentarily hated by my children, and it usually doesn’t bother me.
 But the timing here stopped me in my tracks as I realized what I was doing.
-But before I could even think through anything, a distraught Sophia flew at me, snatching the paper out of my hands and ripping it to shreds.
+But before I could even think through anything, a distraught little girl flew at me, snatching the paper out of my hands and ripping it to shreds.

 “I’m sorry!
 I’m sorry!
 I’m sorry!” she cried, while digging around for all the other hate notes she had written about me that were still scattered around the closet floor.
 Every time she found one, she tore it into a million tiny pieces and continued to repeat how sorry she was.